mateusmenezes95/omnidirectional_controllers/README.md

 This package provides ROS 2 controllers for controlling Omnidirectional robots with three wheels.
 It is based on the concepts of [ros2_control] and [ros2_controllers].
 Initially, only forward and inverse kinematics, based solely on the [diff_drive_controller], and odometry calculation have been implemented.
 The input for control is robot body velocity ($\dot{x}$, $\dot{y}$, $\dot{\theta}$) commands, which are translated into wheel commands ($\omega_1$, $\omega_2$, $\omega_3$) for an omnidirectional robot with three wheels.
 Odometry is computed from hardware feedback and published.
 It is worth noting that there are plans to further develop advanced linear and non-linear controllers, such as Model Predictive Control (MPC).

+See the documentation [Omnidirectional Robot Kinematics and Odometry](doc/kinematics_and_odometry.md) for more details.

 **Author:** Mateus Menezes<br />
 **Maintainer:** Mateus Menezes, mateusmenezes95@gmail.com